tc39/notes/es7/2015-11/nov-19.md

 WH: Good.
 That explains it.

-…
+...

-DH: You’re saying, Observable needs to be synchronous to meet most general needs, but then that causes the re-entrancy issue, inherment to synchrnous callback mechanisms.
-So it won’t be connected to `for await`.
-However, it’d be possible for individual Observables to be connected to async iterators which are connected to syntax.
+DH: You're saying, Observable needs to be synchronous to meet most general needs, but then that causes the re-entrancy issue, inherment to synchrnous callback mechanisms.
+So it won't be connected to `for await`.
+However, it'd be possible for individual Observables to be connected to async iterators which are connected to syntax.

-… [Discussion of many generic combinators to convert Observables to async iterators]
+...
+[Discussion of many generic combinators to convert Observables to async iterators]

 YK: Stef raised an issue with forEach EIC protocal, blessed the behaviors.